 Tip: Beneficiaries for stock plans are often designated differently from the brokerage account that houses your vested shares.
 You may need to complete forms with your employer or send a separate set of paperwork to the plan administrator.
 Review your beneficiaries for your equity awards—as well as your brokerage and retirement accounts—on an annual basis.

-Consider working with an advisor to help you create a financial plan that covers a wide variety of investment, personal finance, estate planning, and retirement goals.
+Consider working with a financial professional to help you create a financial plan that covers a wide variety of investment, personal finance, estate planning, and retirement goals.
 If you receive stock grants, your plan should also include strategies to help make the most of your total compensation.